Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 He was made rich and famous.

-And for that he wants 18 trillion.
+And for that, he wants 18 trillion.

-So because they don't have the eco climate stuff ruining their energy policy, they receive money from the EU, they run their country competently.
+So because they don't have the eco-climate stuff ruining their energy policy, they receive money from the EU.

 What?

-Um here is uh a poll in space.
+Here is a poll in space.

 There is an old meme about this about Poland not being able to get into space.